iferminm/iferminm.github.io/content/Blog/microservices_2.md

 Thumbnail: https://dl.dropboxusercontent.com/s/atrbesdhbsz2jpx/microservices.png

-On a previous article on *microservices* **external link**, we went through the best practices I've seen, which doesn't mean those are the only ones, it only means that those are the ones I've seen work for me and the ones I've tried.
+On a [previous article](http://iffm.me/my-take-on-microservices.html) on *microservices*, we went through the best practices I've seen, which doesn't mean those are the only ones, it only means that those are the ones I've seen work for me and the ones I've tried.